George Floyd protests: Use of social media

-The video recorded of Floyd's arrest and death by Darneil Frazier on her mobile phone quickly went viral after she posted to Facebook a few hours later in the early morning hours of May 26.
+The video recorded of Floyd's arrest and murder by Darnella Frazier on her mobile phone quickly went viral after she posted to Facebook a few hours later in the early morning hours of May 26.
 Public outrage over the contents of the video became an inflection point that sparked the largest civil-rights protests in U.S. history as Americans confronted topics of structural racism and police reform.
 Protests had continued for over a year after Floyd's murder.

 Numerous individuals and celebrities used social media to document the protests, spread information, promote donation sites, and post memorials to George Floyd.
 Following Floyd's murder, a 15-year-old started a Change.org petition titled "Justice for George Floyd", demanding that all four police officers involved be charged.
 The petition was both the largest and fastest-growing in the site's history, reaching over 13 million signatures.
 During this time, multiple videos of the protests, looting, and riots were shared by journalists and protesters with many videos circulating widely on social media websites.